Atry/MIXIN/specification.md

   - battery_capacity: 100 # Adds a new 'battery_capacity' property
 ```

 In this example, `hybrid_car` inherits the `engine` property from both `Vehicle` and `Motor`.
-Instead of a conflict, the properties are merged, along with its extra property hybrid, which the child mixin explicitly defines.
+Instead of a conflict, the properties are merged, along with its extra property `hybrid`, which the child mixin explicitly defines.
 The `battery_capacity` property is added uniquely to `hybrid_car`.

 ## 3. Syntax and Grammar